Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Scaffolded Language Model

 \subsection{Multi-Step Process}

-A scaffolded LM involves a multi-step process with tools, where at each step, the LM outputs tool calls.
-As shown in Fig. \ref{fig:agent-workflow}, guiding the model at each step with tailored prompts reduces its decision-making burden.
-Thus, in practice, a workflow involves pre-defining the number of steps and crafting appropriate user or system prompts for each, while an agent focuses on engineering the system prompt and the set of tools.
+As shown in Fig. \ref{fig:agent-workflow}, guiding the model at each step with tailored prompts reduces its decision-making burden. {Thus, in practice, a workflow involves pre-defining the number of steps and crafting appropriate prompt for each step, while an agent focuses on engineering a single prompt and the set of tools. }

 These approaches mainly differ in how much autonomy the LM has, and we can also refer to this autonomy as the degree of agenticness \cite{langchain2025agentframeworks}.
 An agent works well in unstructured scenarios, i.e., in cases where it is hard to anticipate all the scenarios that the LM might face.
 In contrast, a workflow approach works well when we know the solution path to a problem and can thus directly define each step required to solve it.
 A good example is solving GitHub issues in SWE-Bench \cite{jimenez2024swebench}.
 A workflow such as Agentless \cite{agentless} solves GitHub issues with the following steps.
 Roughly, it first calls the LLM with the GitHub repository and issue description to provide a list of files that potentially contain the bug.
 Those files are then used to prompt the LLM to choose relevant content inside those files.
 Then, it asks the LLM to generate multiple patches.
 In comparison, an agent such as Openhands \cite{openhands} provides the LM with a terminal and a code interpreter to interact with the repository.